Hound-fm/community-guidelines/metadata_standar.md

 Nested metadata keys should follow a specific naming convention and the values should only include common data types such as string or numbers.

+If the nested metadata has an invalid syntax, format or structure or just does not provide any relevant information it should be ignored.

-| :warning: | Software or applications should always use the safe-yaml parser and have a clear predefined schema for validatiing the nested metadata in order before any other process or interaction.
+| :warning: | Software or applications should always use the safe-yaml parser and have a clear predefined schema to validate the nested metadata before any other process or interaction with it.
 |---|:---|